brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 --- abstract

-This Internet Draft proposes a mechanism to encode relevant data for NS records (and optionally A and AAAA records) on the parental side of a zone cut, by encoding them in new DS algorithms.
+This Internet Draft proposes a mechanism for DNS resolvers to discover support for TLS transport to authoritative DNS servers, to validate this indication of support, and to authenticate the TLS certificates involved.

-Since DS records are signed by the parent, this creates a method for validation of the otherwise unsigned delegation and glue records.
+FIXME

-This is beneficial if the name server _names_ are in a DNSSEC signed zone.
+This requires that the name server _names_ are in a DNSSEC signed zone.

+This also requires that the delegation of the zone served is protected by {{?I-D.dickson-dnsop-ds-hack}}, as the NS name is the key used for discovery of TLS transport support.

 --- middle